ibm-cloud-docs/account/iam-service-roles.md

 | Operator | As an operator, you can view database instances and make configuration changes including managing database credentials. |
 | Viewer | As a viewer, you can view database instances but you can't make configuration changes. |
 {: row-headers}
-{: caption="Platform roles - Messages for RabbitMQ" caption-side="top"}
+{: caption="Table 116.
+Platform roles - Messages for RabbitMQ" caption-side="top"}
 {: tab-title="Platform roles"}
 {: tab-group="messages-for-rabbitmq"}
 {: class="simple-tab-table"}